en

 Shopping during the New Year holiday in Nagoya?
 Why not!
 As the New Year dawns in Japan, the cultural spectacle of hatsuuri (literally: first sale) and the excitement of fukubukuro (lucky bags) combine to create a very unique shopping experience.

 Hatsuuri, symbolizing the inaugural sale of the year, calls shoppers to various retail havens with enticing discounts and promotions.
-Traditionally it used to begin on January 4th although in recent years has started to gradually move to January 1st, so it aligns perfectly with the spirit of fresh beginnings.
-But the real thrill lies in the mysterious allure of fukubukuro, the beloved “lucky bags.”
+Traditionally, it used to begin on January 4th, but in recent years it has started to gradually move to January 1st.
+Now it aligns perfectly with the spirit of fresh beginnings, but the real thrill lies in the mysterious allure of fukubukuro, the beloved “lucky bags.”

 These bags, sold at a set price, conceal undisclosed treasures, tempting buyers to unravel surprises and test their luck.
 With contents often exceeding the bag’s value, fukubukuro embodies the essence of luck and fortune, resonating with the vibes of the New Year.